3D Digital Twin Scans for Heritage and Conservation

 Preserving history with drone technology

 Heritage conservation is evolving with the advent of 3D Digital Twin technology, enabling accurate, immersive, and data-rich documentation of historical sites and artifacts.
-Using advanced drone photogrammetry, we create highly detailed three-dimensional virtual replicas of heritage assets, facilitating their analysis, preservation, and public engagement.
+Using advanced drone Photogrammetry and 3DGS (Gaussian Splatting), we create highly detailed three-dimensional virtual replicas of heritage assets, facilitating their analysis, preservation, and public engagement.

 What is a 3D digital twin for heritage and conservation?